Well, I went and blinked again.

 And my little girl is not so little any more.

-And since I had been putting her off for months on potty training… until school was out… and until I got her hand-me-down bed painted… She was super thrilled to see the day come!
-[Here she is when we put her "big girl" bed in her room, placed in the same spot her crib had been for the past two-and-a-half years.
+And since I had been putting her off for months on potty training… until school was out… and until I got her hand-me-down bed painted… and until and until and until… She was super thrilled to see the day come!
+[Here she is when we first put her “big girl” bed in her room, placed in the same spot her crib had been for the past two-and-a-half years.
 Total happiness.]

 So it was time for a full-on room rearrangement to go with her new big girl status.
 I was very grateful to borrow a set of furniture moving coasters (you can see some under the dresser above).